arohner/spectrum/README.md

 # spectrum

-A library for catching clojure.spec errors at compile time.
+A library for doing static analysis of Clojure code, catching clojure.spec conform errors at compile time.

 **Wait what?**